• About

 The Gift of Plants

-September 18, 2016 By turningmoss Leave a Comment
+September 18, 2016 by turningmoss Leave a Comment

 Pilea peperomioides - Chinese Money Plant sproutFor a person who loves growing plants, the gift of a new sprout is always such a lovely surprise.
 I’ve been lucky enough find this out first hand this past week and also times before.
 At the end of a particularly draining work week, my dear friend Shannon came over to hang out on the patio and she brought a wonderful surprise of a baby ‘Pilea peperomioides’ commonly known as a Chinese Money Plant.
 It’s got to be one of the cutest baby plants in town.